syedmuhdhafidz/raya-mix-2026/README.md

 Currently in active development and UI refinement

 ## Author
-Syed
+syedmuhdhafidz

 ## Disclaimer
 All rights and credits belong to their respective owners.
-This website shall not be used to gain profit using other artists work.
+This website shall not be used to gain profit using others' artwork.